omanandswami2005/omanandswami2005/README.md

 Developed Face Mask Detector Website Using Machine Learning By Teachable Machine Which Detects Face Mask At Public Place Developed In Corona Lockdown As a School Project.

-## Connect with Me
+## Connect with Omiii

 - [LinkedIn](https://www.linkedin.com/in/omanandswami)
 - [Twitter](https://twitter.com/omanandswami2)

-Feel free to explore my repositories and connect with me!
+Feel free to explore Omiii's repositories and connect with Omiii!